 - Proprietary technology: What are your unfair advantages, IP, technologies and innovations that are unique to your company, and will KO the competition?

-- Marketing plan: How are you going to get millions of users/customers?
-Outline your long-term plan for customer acquisition and the strategies you’re going to use to get people to stand up and take notice.
+- Marketing plan: How are you going to promote your blog and get millions of readers?
+Outline your long-term blog business plan for customer acquisition and the strategies you’re going to use to get people to stand up and take notice.

 12. Explain who you are and shape your story